-- Our ERGs are vibrant communities that provide a space for employees with shared characteristics or experiences to connect, fostering a sense of belonging and inclusion, and promoting professional development, mentorship, and networking. - Our ERGs advocate for DEI and advise on shaping policies and programs ultimately enhancing employee engagement, retention, and overall satisfaction. - Key groups include RainbowResponse (LGBTQIA+), Parents, Indigenous Allies, Divergent Minds, Women in Kinaxis and Women in India India
+- Our ERGs are vibrant communities that provide a space for employees with shared characteristics or experiences to connect. - Our ERGs are vibrant communities that provide a space for employees with shared characteristics or experiences to connect, fostering a sense of belonging and inclusion, and promoting professional development, mentorship, and networking. - Our ERGs advocate for DEI and advise on shaping policies and programs ultimately enhancing employee engagement, retention, and overall satisfaction. - Key groups include RainbowResponse (LGBTQIA+), Parents, Indigenous Allies, Divergent Minds, Women in Kinaxis and Women in India.